SDK Features

 iOS: use_frameworks and react-native-quick-sqlite

-Using use_frameworks (for example, because you are using Google Analytics) will silently break the compilation process of react-native-quick-sqlite on iOS and results in the PowerSync SQLite extension not loading correctly.
+Using use_frameworks (for example, because you are using Google Analytics or Firebase Analytics) will silently break the compilation process of react-native-quick-sqlite on iOS and results in the PowerSync SQLite extension not loading correctly.
 To solve this, add this to your Podfile:

 pre_install do |installer|